JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 #### Case Studies
 - **Fidelity Contrafund (FCNTX)** — ~0.63 % fee, managed by **Will Danoff** since 1990, one of the largest active mutual funds globally.
-- **Berkshire Hathaway (BRK.B)** — Essentially an active management vehicle with *no fund fees* — shareholders gain access to Buffett’s capital-allocation skills for free.
+- **Berkshire Hathaway (BRK.B)** — Essentially an active management vehicle with *no fund fees* — shareholders gain access to Buffett’s team's capital-allocation skills for free.

    A couple other examples are below which haven't had as good performance as the above.
 I don't own these, and don't necessarily recommend them.
 - **Vanguard PRIMECAP Fund** — ~0.38 % expense ratio; long-term outperformance vs benchmark since 1984.